philrmass/trimet-quickstop/docs/tasks.md

 * Add trimet api arrivals call
 * Cycle through random stops for testing

-* Convert quick button to button
-* Convert set button to button
 * Add css variables for all colors
 * Add version number to menu
 * Move sw.js and manifest into src